Mobile technology: 5G networking

 5G's performance goals are high data rates, reduced latency, energy savings, reduced costs, increased system capacity and large-scale device connectivity.
-5G is still a fairly new type of networking and is still being spread across the nation.
+5G is still a fairly new type of networking and is still being spread across nations.
 Moving forward, 5G is going to set the standard of cellular service around the whole globe.
 Corporations such as AT&T, Verizon, and T-Mobile are some of the notorious cellular companies that are rolling out 5G services across the US.
 5G started being deployed at the beginning of 2020 and has been growing ever since.
 According to the GSM association, by 2025, approximately 1.7 billion subscribers will have a subscription with 5G service.

 5G wireless signals are transmitted through large numbers of small cell stations located in places like light poles or building roofs.
 In the past, 4G networking had to rely on large cell towers in order to transmit signals over large distances.
 With the introduction of 5G networking, it is imperative that small cell stations are used because the MM wave spectrum, which is the specific type of band used in 5G services, strictly travels over short distances.
 If the distances between cell stations were longer, signals may suffer from interference from inclimate weather, or other objects such as houses, buildings, trees, and much more.

 In 5G networking, there are 3 main kinds of 5G: low-band, mid-band, and high-band.
-Low-band frequencies operate below 2 GHz, mid-band frequencies operate between 2–10 GHz, and high-band frequencies operate between 20–100 GHz.
-Verizon have seen outrageous numbers on their high-band 5g service, which they deem “ultraband”, which hit speeds of over 3 Gbps.
+Low-band frequencies operate below 2 GHz, mid-band frequencies operate between 2–10 GHz, and high-band frequencies operate between 20 and 100 GHz.
+Verizon have seen outrageous numbers on their high-band 5g service, which they deem "ultraband", which hit speeds of over 3 Gbit/s.

-The main advantage of 5G networks is that the data transmission rate is much higher than the previous cellular network, up to 10Gbit/s, which is faster than the current wired Internet and 100 times faster than the previous 4G LTE cellular network.
+The main advantage of 5G networks is that the data transmission rate is much higher than the previous cellular network, up to 10 Gbit/s, which is faster than the current wired Internet and 100 times faster than the previous 4G LTE cellular network.
 Another advantage is lower network latency (faster response time), less than 1 millisecond, and 4G is 30-70 milliseconds.